uadmin/uadmin/docs/tags.rst

 **progress_bar**
 ^^^^^^^^^^^^^^^^
-A feature used for testing the data to check whether the instructions will execute or not
+A feature used to measure the progress of the activity

 Format (default):